microsoftml (Python module in SQL Server)

 - Python client libraries for a data science client

-Full product release versions are Windows-only, starting with SQL Server 2017.
-Linux support for microsoftml is new in SQL Server 2019 Preview.
+Full product release versions are Windows-only in SQL Server 2017.
+Both Windows and Linux are supported for microsoftml in SQL Server 2019.

 Algorithms in microsoftml depend on revoscalepy for: